 When you think about cancer prevention, odds are your mind doesn’t immediately go to vaccination.
 But in fact, there are vaccines that can help prevent cancers caused by particular viruses.
 One of those is the HPV vaccine, which protects against something called human papillomavirus (HPV).

 HPV is a sexually transmitted infection that can lead to certain cancers in both men and women, including cervical cancer.
-In fact, nine out of 10 cases of cervical cancer are caused by HPV, according to the Centers for Disease Control and Prevention (DCD).
-These cancers can take years, even decades to develop—long after the person is infected with HPV.
+In fact, almost all cases of cervical cancer are caused by HPV, according to the National Cancer Institute.
+These cancers can take years, even decades, to develop—long after the person is infected with HPV.
 At one time, cervical cancer was the leading cause of cancer death among women.
-Thanks to the HPV vaccine and screenings, the CDC says it’s now one of the most preventable cancers.
+Thanks to the HPV vaccine and screenings, the Centers for Disease Control and Prevention (CDC) says it’s now one of the most preventable cancers.
 The HPV vaccine, which is most effective when given to people ages 11 to 12, before they come into contact with the virus, can prevent 90 percent of cancers caused by HPV.
 That’s pretty remarkable, isn’t it?

 This month, in honor of cervical cancer awareness month, take some time to educate yourself about what cervical cancer is and how it can be prevented.
 Read on to learn more.